PrestaShop/open-source/content/project-organization/quality-council/processes/pr-management.md

 ## How to test a PR manually

-You want to take care of a PR and you don't know how to handle it, or you've simply forgotten how.
+You want to take care of a PR and you don't know how to handle it, or you've simply forgotten how?
 No problem, this github page is for you.

 ### 1. Taking information from a PR